Technology Resource List

 Table of Contents

 The National Federation of the Blind (NFB), the nation's largest and oldest organization of the blind, brings this Technology Resource List to you.
-Through our International Braille and Technology Center for the Blind (IBTC), we are constantly gathering information about Braille and speech technology.
+Through our International Braille and Technology Center for the Blind (IBTC), we are constantly gathering information about Braille, speech and other blindness technology.
 This list is our way of sharing some of that information.
-While the prices shown are as current as we can make them, they should not be regarded as exact.
-In the blindness technology market, prices have a habit of fluctuating fairly quickly.
-You are well advised to contact the vendor of a specific product to obtain an exact price at the time of order.
-It is also advisable to purchase extended warranties and/or maintenance agreements for this specialized equipment.
+It is advisable to purchase extended warranties and/or maintenance agreements for this specialized equipment.
 Most products are returned to a repair facility or the original manufacturer for repair.
 When it becomes necessary to service the large Braille embossers, a repair technician may need to come to your site.
 These repairs can be very costly, making the cost of extended warranties and maintenance agreements a good investment.

 We have made every effort to list products and services that are accessible and usable by the blind.